-- position your baby on his side with his nose opposite your nipple
+- Position your baby on their side with their nose opposite your nipple.

-- touch your baby’s lips with your nipple to encourage your baby to open his mouth wide
+- Touch your baby’s lips with your nipple to encourage your baby to open their mouth wide.

-- if you experience pain once your baby has commenced swallowing take your baby off and re-attach
+- If you experience pain when your baby starts swallowing, take your baby off the nipple and re-attach.

-You know your baby is feeding well when:
+You know your baby is feeding well when they:

-- your baby is alert, active and content when awake
+- are alert, active and content when awake

-- your baby has at least six soaked cloth nappies in 24 hours after your milk 'comes in'; disposable nappies should be heavy and spongy
+- have at least six soaked cloth nappies in 24 hours after your milk 'comes in'; disposable nappies should be heavy and spongy

-- your baby has at least one yellow, loose bowel action every day after initial meconium (first bowel action) is passed.
+- have at least one yellow, loose bowel action every day after initial meconium (first bowel action) is passed.